dreamento/dreamento/README.md

 spyder
 ```
 When spyder pops up, open ```offlinedreamento.py``` and proceed with the desired analysis. **If you are interested in autoscoring, we highly recommend this method.
 Otherwise, if you run offlinedreamento directly through command prompt you may get errors while autoscoring.
-You can post-process your recordings with Dreamento in three cases: (1) While having (Dreamento + Hypnodyne HDRecorder + data with other measurement modality, e.g., EMG), (2) Dreamento + Hypnodyne HDRecorder **WITHOUT** havign parallel recording with other measurement modality, and (3) recordings by ZMax only (e.g., online via HDRecorder or offline by pushing the record button on the headband).
+You can post-process your recordings with Dreamento in three cases: (1) While having (Dreamento + Hypnodyne HDRecorder + data with other measurement modality, e.g., EMG), (2) Dreamento + Hypnodyne HDRecorder **WITHOUT** havign parallel recording with other measurement modality, and (3) recordings by ZMax only (e.g., online via HDRecorder or offline by pushing the record button on the headband) (4) BrainProducts post-processing.

-1. Demo on post-processing (Dreamento + Hypnodyne HDRecorder + EMG data): [LINK](https://youtu.be/NzDdLlAd_F8)
-2. Demo on post-processing (Dreamento + Hypnodyne HDRecorder + **WITHOUT** EMG data): the same as [LINK](https://youtu.be/NzDdLlAd_F8) , but uncheck the **Plot EMG** checkbox!
-3. Demo on post-processing (** Hypnodyne HDRecorder only**): [LINK](https://youtu.be/uv6-D57b97I)

 ## Automatic sleep scoring (autoscoring):
 We have recently introduced *DreamentoScorer* which is an open-source autoscoring algorithm that comes with Dreamento package.
 DreamentoScorer is a machine-learning based alogorithm which exctracts several linear and non-linear features in time and time-frequency domain from each 30-second epoch of data.
 The classifier is based on the LightGBM and
  we plan to add other classifiers such that the user can make a consensus of different scoring algorithms.
 So, stay tuned for the upcoming updates!

-This model is currently trained on 42 data and should have a reasonbable generalizability.
+This model is currently trained on over 130 data and should have a reasonbable generalizability.

 With DreamentoScorer, you can export not only the sleep stage predictions, but also the sleep metrics such as sleep efficiency, sleep onset latency, etc as a txt file.

-DreamentoScorer not only provides the sleep stages, but also the level of certainty for each scoring (the probability of each sleep stage for each epoch).
+DreamentoScorer not only provides the sleep stages, but also hypnodensity as a measure of the autoscoring certainty level (the probability of each sleep stage for each epoch).

 *N.B 1: To have a reliable autoscoring with the current algorithm, the quality of both EEG channels should be satisfying.*